This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Soap or Mild Detergent

 You can even use a toothbrush to rub the areas which are still dirty after submerging.
-This method may require some more efforts if you are using it to remove the tarnish off.
+This method may require some more effort if you are using it to remove the tarnish.

 Using a toothbrush rub the paste and leave it for about 10 minutes.
 Rinse it with water and if required use soap to clean off the paste.
 Wipe it off with a clean cloth and dry it properly.

 You will be more than content after using this method because it will help remove tough stains completely.
 This is because vinegar will dissolve the dense spots and the all-purpose flour will absorb dirt.